adam10603/mbr_snake/README.md

 2. After you have an image, you can **use a virtual machine** to boot it (such as VirtualBox or QEMU), or even a real PC by flashing the image onto a USB drive for example.

-    - **[This browser-based VM](https://copy.sh/v86/) is probably the easiest**.
-Open the website, select `mbr_snake.img` as "Floppy disk image", and click "Start emulation".
+    - **[This browser-based VM](https://copy.sh/v86/) is very convenient**.
+Open the site, select `mbr_snake.img` as "Floppy disk image", and click "Start emulation".
 I suggest increasing the "Scale" setting to see things better.

 3. Once you've booted the game, you can play using the **arrow keys** ⬆ ➡ ⬇ ⬅ .